-Sahra Joharchi is a Lecturer in International Relations with teaching responsibilities on the BA (Hons) International Relations, BA (Hons) Politics and the online MA International Relations courses.
+Dr Sahra Joharchi is a Lecturer in International Relations with teaching responsibilities on the BA (Hons) International Relations, BA (Hons) Politics and the Online MA International Relations courses.

-Areas of research interest are the Middle East and North Africa, Global Political Economy, Iranian-Chinese Relations and also the development, and discursive construction, of Tacit Alliance Theory.
+Areas of research interest are Central Asia and the Middle East and North Africa, Global Political Economy, Iranian-Chinese Relations and also the development, and discursive construction, of Tacit Alliance Theory.

-Current Research interests focus on on-going Iranian-Chinese relations, and the impact of the New Silk Road Project on the identities and political economy of the MENA.
-She is also interested the concept of rogue states rogue states and their potential redemption and re-adaptation in the international community.
+Sahra's current research interests focus on on-going Iranian-Chinese relations, and the impact of the New Silk Road Project on the identities and political economy of the MENA.
+She is also interested the concept of rogue states and their potential redemption and re-adaptation in the international community.

 - The International Studies Association